MCorentin/sra-cleaning/README.md

 When an assembly is submitted to the SRA, some checks are performed, including a Contamination check.
 The SRA then sends a "Contamination.txt" file containing a list of sequences to remove / trim.
 This script will parse the "Contamination.txt" file and output ready-to-submit assembly (FASTA) and annotation (GFF) files to submit to SRA after the contamination cleaning.

-**The script is performing some checks to assess if the correct length was trimmed from the assembly, but it is highly recommended to manually check if the proper changes were made in the output files!**
+**The script is performing some sanity checks to assess if the proper changes were made to the assembly, but it is highly recommended to manually check the output files!**

 Note: I could not find a "standard" format for the Contamination.txt files.
 The script will parse the file to find the sequences below the "Exclude:" and "Trim:" lines.
-If your Contamination.txt file is different, feel free to contact me or create and issue on GitHub to improve the parsing within this script.
+If your Contamination.txt file is different, feel free to contact me or create an issue on GitHub to improve the parsing within this script.

 ## Dependencies

-sra-cleaning was developed and tested on Linux (Ubuntu 16.04.7 LTS) but it is pure python so I expect it should work on other OS as well.
+sra-cleaning was developed and tested on Linux (Ubuntu 16.04.7 LTS) using Python 3.7.4.

 You will need to have the following dependencies:
-- **Python v3 or higher (tested with Python 3.7.4)**
+- **Python v3 or higher**
 - **The following python packages:** [biopython](https://biopython.org/ "biopython Homepage"), getopt, sys, os.

 Note: the following packages should be installed by default: